Azure-Samples/ai-rag-chat-evaluator/README.md

 These metrics are calculated by sending a call to the GPT model, asking it to provide a 1-5 rating, and storing that rating.

 > [!IMPORTANT]
-> The built-in metrics are only intended for use on evaluating English language answers, due to [limitations in the azure-ai-generative SDK](https://github.com/Azure/azure-sdk-for-python/issues/34099).
+> The built-in metrics are only intended for use on evaluating English language answers, since they use English-language prompts internally.
+For non-English languages, you should use the [custom prompt metrics](#prompt-metrics) instead.

 * [`gpt_coherence`](https://learn.microsoft.com/azure/ai-studio/concepts/evaluation-metrics-built-in#ai-assisted-coherence) measures how well the language model can produce output that flows smoothly, reads naturally, and resembles human-like language.
 * [`gpt_relevance`](https://learn.microsoft.com/azure/ai-studio/concepts/evaluation-metrics-built-in#ai-assisted-relevance) assesses the ability of answers to capture the key points of the context.
 * [`gpt_groundedness`](https://learn.microsoft.com/azure/ai-studio/concepts/evaluation-metrics-built-in#ai-assisted-groundedness) assesses the correspondence between claims in an AI-generated answer and the source context, making sure that these claims are substantiated by the context.
+* [`gpt_similarity`](https://learn.microsoft.com/azure/ai-studio/concepts/evaluation-metrics-built-in#ai-assisted-gpt-similarity) measures the similarity between a source data (ground truth) sentence and the generated response by an AI model.
+* [`gpt_fluency`](https://learn.microsoft.com/azure/ai-studio/concepts/evaluation-metrics-built-in#ai-assisted-fluency) measures the grammatical proficiency of a generative AI's predicted answer.
+* [`f1_score`](https://learn.microsoft.com/azure/ai-studio/concepts/evaluation-metrics-built-in#traditional-machine-learning-f1-score) Measures the ratio of the number of shared words between the model generation and the ground truth answers.

 #### Custom metrics